Which city is cheaper, Seattle or Boston?

 It is easy to get around Boston on foot.
 The many parks and compact neighborhoods are best explored on foot.

 Because Boston is a large city, there are a variety of ways to spend your time.
 Most visitors spend time around the old town while in the area.
 One reason most visitors come is for the museums.
-This classic offers something for everyone.
+This city offers something for everyone.
 One day is usually not enough time for a trip here as there is plenty to do.

 Because Boston is a large city, there are a variety of ways to spend your time.
 The length of your trip often depends on your style of travel.
 Visiting the old town is also a must.
 One reason most visitors come is for the museums.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.